AUR 1920 x 116

 Built as a sumptuous palace by the second Roman emperor Tiberius, who reigned from 14 to 37 AD and was succeeded by Caligula, part of the building was subsequently incorporated into Nero's Domus Transitoria.

-There are traces of activity from the 18th century, believed to be related to the Horti Farnesiani, while archaeologists also found a hoard of coins from the seventh century and a "still intact oil lamp" from the fourth century, found in a niche of a wall.
+There are traces of activity from the 18th century, believed to be related to the Horti Farnesiani, while archaeologists also unearthed a hoard of coins from the seventh century and a "still intact oil lamp" from the fourth century, found in a niche of a wall.

-Visitors will be presented with an itinerary related to the activities of the imperial court through three themes: daily life, trade and economy, and religion.
+Visitors will reportedly be presented with an itinerary related to the activities of the imperial court through three themes: daily life, trade and economy, and religion.

 General Info